 Is this haem group the same group that is present in hemoglobin?

 Yes, but besides hemoglobin, it is also present in cytochromes, and enzymes called catalases.

 The electrons are going to be accepted by cytochrome-b in complex-III?

-Yes, but before going to this you should know that cytochrome-b has iron in ferric (Fe+++) and ferrous (Fe++) form.
-The Coenzyme Q now comes to complex-III and delivers their electron to Ferric iron (Fe+++) (oxidized) which becomes Ferrous iron ion (Fe++) (reduced).
+Yes, but before going to this you should know that cytochrome-b has iron in ferric (Fe+++) and ferrous (Fe++) forms.
+The Coenzyme Q now comes to complex-III and delivers its electron to Ferric iron (Fe+++) (oxidized) which becomes Ferrous iron ion (Fe++) (reduced).